MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design

 \subsection{Global Precision Search Algorithm}

-As discussed in Sec.\ref{subsec:decision}, \SYS{} determines the precision of all output features in all layers globally rather than locally.
+\SYS{} determines the precision of all output features in all layers globally.
 It identifies the salience of these features with respect to the final loss of the model, and assigns larger bit-width to the features leading to larger loss.
 Specifically, it calculates the salience $S$ of a channel $c$ as: